onixary/ssc_wiki_en/docs/custom_forms/originfur_resource_pack.md

 ## Adding Custom Animations

+## Note: The current Blockbench 5 version will break the animation export of the Azure Animation plugin, please use the BlockBench 4 version

 The mod implements custom animations for different forms based on the method of [playerAnimator](https://modrinth.com/mod/playeranimator)

 To add custom animations, you also need to install the `AzureLib Animator` plugin in Blockbench and refer to the [existing animation project](https://github.com/onixary/shape-shifter-curse-fabric/blob/master/3d_models/player_form/0_common/feral_form/animation/form_feral_common_anim.bbmodel), creating frame animations in the `Animate` tab that appears in the upper right corner